 While Glasgow’s tourism felt the impact of the 2019/2020 health crisis, international visitors began to return in 2021.
 The city welcomed 116,000 international visitors, reflecting a significant 84.95% decrease compared to pre-pandemic levels in 2019.

-The number of international overnight stays in Glasgow saw a significant decline in 2021, with only 1.71 million recorded.
+International overnight stays in Glasgow significantly declined in 2021, with only 1.71 million recorded.
 This represents a steep 63.35% decrease compared to pre-pandemic levels in 2019.

 UK Travel Statistics—Glasgow 2022

 Enthusiasm for exploring Glasgow grew, with international tourists spending an estimated 6.65 million nights in the city—a 74.25% increase from the previous year.
-This translates to a longer average stay, indicating visitors are taking their time to experience all Glasgow has to offer.
+This translates to a more extended average stay, indicating visitors are taking their time to experience all Glasgow offers.

 How much do people spend in Glasgow?

-Based on other travellers’ reviews, you should plan to spend around £144 ($180) for one day.
-On average, daily meals cost £45 ($56) and a hotel night can cost around £148 ($184), BudgetYourTrip.com mentioned.
+Based on other travellers’ reviews, you should spend around £144 ($180) for one day.
+On average, daily meals cost £45 ($56), and a hotel night can cost around £148 ($184), BudgetYourTrip.com mentioned.
 Just make sure to book ahead of time to guarantee better offers.
 Contrarily, Glasgow has a number of the best wellness resorts and accommodations.
-You can try one of them if you’re looking for a luxurious stay, which may cost $199.
+You can try one for a luxurious stay, which may cost $199.

-In Glasgow, plan to spend money on leisure.
+Plan to spend money on leisure in Glasgow.
 Since Glasgow is a welcoming place with plenty to see and do, you will find many tempting things to indulge in.
-Whether you’re interested in exploring the city’s remarkable history, enjoying its diverse culture, or simply taking in its stunning architecture, Glasgow cannot be overlooked.
+Glasgow cannot be overlooked whether you’re interested in exploring the city’s remarkable history, enjoying its diverse culture, or simply taking in its stunning architecture.

 Best of all, it’s easy to get around in Glasgow; it is served by an extensive public transportation system that makes it easy to explore all the city has to offer.
 On average, transportation can cost around £27 ($34) per person for one day.